tnuevaes/CPE_487_FinalProject/README.md

 I pledge my honor that I have abided by the Stevens Honor System

+**FOR PRESENTATION, SW0 WAS SWITCHED TO SW3 DUE TO HARDWARE ISSUES**

 ### Project Scope

 - Study Lab 4 base code for calculator